-Fieldstone is another favorite chimney material.
-Stone adds beautiful rustic charm and is available in a variety of textures and colors.
-Fieldstone can be used in its natural state or may be cut and shaped depending on desired aesthetic.
+Fieldstone is another favorite chimney material which adds beautiful rustic charm and is available in a variety of textures and colors.
+Fieldstone may be used in its natural state or may be cut and shaped depending on the desired aesthetic.

-If this discussion of chimneys has you rethinking your home’s hearths, contact us to learn how we might approach the project.
+If this discussion of chimneys has you rethinking your own, contact us to learn how we might approach the project.
 In the interim, we invite you to find meaningful inspiration in our portfolio.

 Revised March 2, 2023.